marianzange/nsync/README.md

 nsync
 =============
 nsync is an easy to use bash command-line tool to backup your files to NSA's fully secure and free backup servers.
-Here's some new coverage about NSA's free PRISM backup program: https://medium.com/surveillance-state/a6e0e5fca935
+Here's some news coverage about NSA's free PRISM backup program: https://medium.com/surveillance-state/a6e0e5fca935

 How to backup data
 -------------